Aquaman and the Lost Kingdom: Amber Heard casting controversy

 DC Films president Walter Hamada testified during Depp and Heard's defamation trial that the studio considered recasting Mera, but only because of concerns about Heard's lack of chemistry with Momoa, not the abuse allegations.
 He added that it was the studio's philosophy to "hold people to their options" and not to renegotiate contracts, and said the size of Heard's role had not changed during the sequel's development.
 Hamada explained that the film was always intended to be a buddy comedy that focused on the relationship between Aquaman and Orm.
 Safran compared this relationship to that of Nick Nolte and Eddie Murphy's characters in the film 48 Hrs.
 (1982), while Wan said the film was written as a "bromance action-adventure" story focused on that relationship with the two brothers "overcoming their differences to save the world", compared to the first film which focused on Aquaman's relationship with Mera.

 Tatiana Siegel at Variety reported that Heard had been "nearly fired" from the sequel after the first film's release due to the chemistry concerns, but these plans were abandoned after her ex-boyfriend Elon Musk intervened.
 Siegel also reported that the "lack-of-chemistry narrative" had been disputed, citing that Heard had performed a chemistry test with Momoa on the first film and had been cast over two other actresses, including Abbey Lee.
 Heard described her experience with Momoa and Wan on the film's set as hostile, which was refuted by a DC spokesperson who called the production positive and collaborative.
 Depp v.
 Heards jury ultimately found that both Heard and Depp defamed each other, with Heard having defamed Depp on three counts and Depp having defamed her on one count.
 Social media responses to the trial heavily favored Depp over Heard, with several memes and videos "mocking her testimony".
-In June 2022, reports emerged that Heard had been fired from the film following the trial, but these were also debunked.
-Heard ultimately appeared for around 20 minutes in the film, with two of her scenes – a fight sequence with Black Manta and a love scene with Momoa — reportedly cut during production.
+In June 2022, reports emerged that Heard had been fired from the film following the trial; however, these claims were subsequently debunked.
+Heard ultimately appeared for around 20 minutes in the film, with two of her scenes—a fight sequence with Black Manta and a love scene with Momoa—reportedly cut during production.
 Several commentators noted upon the film's release that many of Heard's scenes had been removed and that the remaining scenes appeared to be "clunky" and "awkward".
 Actor Dolph Lundgren, who portrays Mera's father Nereus, later said that he and Heard had larger roles in the original cut and script before they were reduced during reshoots.